 Our guides are as diverse as the waters that bless the Golden Triangle and as wily as the trout that inhabit them.
 We hope that you will enjoy reading these short bios and that you will have fun discerning fact from fiction as you accompany them for an outing.
 All of our guides have a great deal of experience guiding on these waters, even those who have only recently become part of our family.
 No matter whom you pick, you can trust that your day on the water will be tailored specifically to your needs.
 Whether you are new to the sport of fly fishing or a grizzled veteran, our talented guides will teach, challenge, but most of all ensure that your time with them is memorable.
 We hope these short sketches arm you with just enough information to keep your guides on their toes during your outing together.
 Happy Fishing!

 The barb for fly fishing landed deep in Josh’s gullet and near as we can tell no one is ever going to be able to dislodge it.
 A certified fishing maniac, his enthusiasm and passion for the sport is contagious.
 While you’re enjoying one of Bruno’s gourmet Western masterpieces, Josh is the lone figure you’ll see lakeside, diligently casting for Hebgen Lake’s twilight gulpers.
 His knowledge of fly fishing, fly tying and everything to do with trout fishing is largely due to his insatiable appetite for the sport.
 Josh fishes anytime, anywhere, with anyone who’s willing to join him.
-Entering his ninth year with us, we’ve decided Josh should come with a warning label, “Approach with caution – Interaction May Result in Intense Passion for Fly Fishing.”
+Entering his tenth year with us, we’ve decided Josh should come with a warning label, “Approach with caution – Interaction May Result in Intense Passion for Fly Fishing."

 Watch Josh's interview with CNN's Reynolds Wolf.

 A native of Appalachia Pennsylvania and the Blue Ridge Mountains, Chris grew up chasing smallmouth bass and flathead catfish on the big waters of the Potomac and Susquehanna rivers with his grandpa.
 In 1998, he moved to Bozeman, Montana.
 Over the next decade Chris could be found zigzagging the back roads of southwestern Montana, stalking wild trout while dialing in his angling skills and technique.
 In 2008 he relocated with Carly, now his wife, and their chocolate lab to the upper Madison Valley.
 Through guiding and being a year-round resident of the valley, Chris has spent countless days on the Madison and other local waters developing an intimate understanding on how to effectively fish them.
 During Montana’s long winter season you’ll find him in Yellowstone sharing his passion and knowledge of the area from a vintage bombardier snow coach.
-On his days off, when not deicing his guides on the Madison, tying nasty bugs or backcountry skiing with the dogs, he’s making sure the woodstove stays stoked and that the resident bighorn sheep are accounted for.
+On his days off, when not de-icing his guides on the Madison, tying nasty bugs or backcountry skiing with the dogs, he’s making sure the woodstove stays stoked and that the resident bighorn sheep are accounted for.
 While Chris is at his best to get you into fish, it’s his kindness and understanding that shines through in his focus on his clients’ concerns, questions, and comfort.
 Chris’s knowledge, interest, and enthusiasm for the Greater Yellowstone Ecosystem are infectious.
 His mantra is to fish hard, appreciate the surroundings, and most importantly, always have a good time.

 A true Montana native, born in Helena and raised in Missoula, Allan attended the University of Montana.
 “I was raised in a family of outdoorsmen, received my first fly-rod—a bamboo rod—from my father at the age of 10 and have been an avid fly fisherman ever since.
 I have fished miles upon miles of the streams and rivers throughout the Northwest, savoring each footstep along these beautiful waters.”
 Guiding fly fishermen has been a rewarding and natural semi-retirement job for Allan.
-He spends his summers in Southwest Montana and has also guided in Chile and Patagonia for the past 10 years.
+He spends his summers in Southwest Montana and has also guided in Chile and Patagonia for many years.
 Fly fishing is not Allan’s only passion, he spends off-time studying Montana history as well as Montana wildlife.
 Allan is very adept at finding the big trout and being a patient instructor in the process, whether you are an expert fly fisherman or just learning how to cast.
-Other hobbies include fly tying, backpacking, hiking into high mountain lakes, elk hunting and trail riding.
+Other hobbies Allan enjoys include fly tying, backpacking, hiking into high mountain lakes, elk hunting and trail riding.